ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering algorithms: Methodology

-Becht et al. (Nature Biotechnology) \cite{b4} argued that UMAP is superior to t-SNE because it better preserves the global structure of the data and produces more consistent results across different runs.
-However, further studies suggest that this perceived advantage is largely due to different initialization methods.
-Becht et al. used random initialization for t-SNE and Laplacian eigenmaps for UMAP.
-Research indicates that UMAP with random initialization performs as poorly in preserving global structure as t-SNE with random initialization.
-In contrast, t-SNE with an informative initialization performs as well as UMAP with a similar setup.
-Therefore, Becht et al.'s findings do not conclusively demonstrate that UMAP inherently surpasses t-SNE in preserving global structure.
+Becht et al. \cite{b4} in Nature Biotechnology argued that UMAP is superior to t-SNE because it better preserves the global structure of the data and is more consistent across runs.
+However, further research indicates that this perceived superiority is mainly due to different initialization methods.
+Becht et al. used random initialization for t-SNE by default, whereas UMAP was initialized using Laplacian eigenmaps.
+Studies show that UMAP with random initialization performs as poorly in preserving global structure as t-SNE with random initialization, whereas t-SNE with informative initialization performs as well as UMAP with informative initialization.
+Because of this reason, Becht et al.'s experiments do not demonstrate that the UMAP algorithm itself has an inherent advantage over t-SNE in preserving global structure \cite{b49}.

-In conclusion, the choice of dimensionality reduction technique should be guided by the specific characteristics of the data and the requirements of the analysis.
-The optimal method should be selected based on factors such as data properties, computational resources, and the specific goals of the study, warranting further exploration in this area.
+Consequently, the choice of dimensionality reduction method depends on the specific application scenario and data characteristics.
+Determining the optimal method based on data properties, computational resources, and specific analysis needs is a topic worth further investigation.